jeetsukumaran/DendroPy/doc/source/primer/dataobjects.rst

     ...     suppress_edge_lengths=True,
     ...     schema="newick")

-These are covered in detail in the ":doc:`/primer/reading`" and ":doc:`/primer/writing`" chapters respectively.
+These are covered in detail in the next chapter, ":doc:`/primer/reading_and_writing`".

 Support is also available for adding, accessing, and managing rich and expressive metadata annotations to many of the above objects and components of